robertpalazzini/FRONTSCRIPT_TOOLTIP/README.md

 ## 📦 Installation

-1. Download or clone the repo
-2. Visit `chrome://extensions`
+1. Download zip file and unzip (will create folder called FRONTSCRIPT_TOOLTIP.)
+2. In you browser, click on "Manage Extensions" (Or visit `chrome://extensions`)
 3. Enable "Developer Mode"
-4. Click “Load unpacked” and select the unzipped project folder
+4. Click “Load unpacked” and select the unzipped folder [FRONTSCRIPT_TOOLTIP]
+5. Reload browser.

 ## 💬 Feedback